 (D) A specific statement as to whether any of the bonds will be Qualified Bonds; and

-(E) Any additional materials that may be required by OST in support of the request for participation in the Guaranty Program, including but not limited to, any information or agreement requested by OST with respect to creation of sufficient debt service funds or other repayment mechanisms to pay any Qualified Bonds when payment is due.
+(E) Any additional materials that may be required by OST in support of the request for participation in the Guaranty Program, including but not limited to, any information or agreement requested by OST with respect to creation of sufficient debt service funds, assurance that any bond insurance, pledge of security or other credit enhancement required for issuance of the Certificate remains in effect and available, or other repayment mechanisms to pay any outstanding bonds, including Qualified Bonds or to repay OST when payment is due.

 (7) Letter of Confirmation.
-Not later than the day on which the bonds are scheduled to close, OST shall, if the Certificate of Qualification is in effect and the School District has complied with Section 5(a) and 5(b) of this rule, issue a letter of confirmation identifying the series of bonds to which the guaranty shall apply, and stating that the guaranty shall apply to that series of bonds if the series of bonds closes within fifteen business days after the date of the letter, and there is filed with bond counsel a certificate, signed by an Authorized District Official and dated the date of the closing, stating that no litigation is pending or threatened against the School District which questions the authority of the District to issue the bonds or levy taxes to pay the bonds.
-If the series of bonds described in the letter of confirmation is closed within that fifteen day period, and the non-litigation certificate is filed with bond counsel as required by this Section, the series of bonds shall be guaranteed under the Guaranty Program, and the guarantee shall not be affected by any denial or revocation pursuant to Section 9 of this rule.
+No later than the day on which the bonds are scheduled to close, OST shall, if the Certificate of Qualification is in effect and the School District has complied with section (6)(a) and (6)(b) of this rule, issue a Letter of Confirmation identifying the series of bonds to which the guaranty shall apply, and stating that the guaranty shall apply to that series of bonds if the series of bonds closes within 15 business days after the date of the letter, and there is filed with bond counsel a certificate, signed by an Authorized District Official and dated the date of the closing, stating that no litigation is pending or threatened against the School District which questions the authority of the District to issue the bonds or levy taxes to pay the bonds.
+If the series of bonds described in the letter of confirmation is closed within that 15 business day period, and the non-litigation certificate is filed with bond counsel as required by this Section, the series of bonds shall be guaranteed under the Guaranty Program, and the guaranty shall not be affected by any denial or revocation pursuant to section (10) of this rule.